vpoulailleau/python-dev-tools/docs/installation.rst

 Installation
 ============

-To install Python Dev Tools, run this command in your terminal:
+To install python-dev-tools, run this command in your terminal:

 .. code-block:: console